 popular in today's church to be influenced by the enemy.

-What I treat as most authoritative are Bibles with authenticated Scripture include the 39 books of the Old Testament, the 27 books of the New Testament.
-There are many translations of this version, like the NASB, NIV, and KJV, but what I suggest for proper study is to use at least two or three translations, because I have found errors of translation in all Bibles I've read.
-In my decade of Biblical study, I have not found any single translation to be completely reliable by itself.
-I even noticed the NIV has changed a lot since I started study and made some interpretations less desirable in the latest prints, so I prefer the 1984 edition of the NIV.
+What I treat as most authoritative are Bibles with authenticated scripture that include the 39 books of the Old Testament and the 27 books of the New Testament.
+There are many translations of this version, like the NASB, NIV, and KJV, but what I suggest for proper study is to use at least two or three good translations, because I have found errors of translation in all Bibles I've read.
+In my time of Biblical study, I have not found any single translation to be completely reliable by itself.
+I even noticed the NIV has changed a lot since I started study and they have made some interpretations less desirable in the latest editions, so I prefer the 1984 edition of the NIV.

 Some Bible translations also use overly "liberal" interpretation to bolster certain church doctrine.
 This is obviously not true and faithful translation and is difficult for the layman to identify, so this is another good reason to use more than one Bible for study.

 The main problem with the KJV is that it uses archaic Old English, which can be very confusing to read and understand.
-However, its faithfulness to Scripture from the original Biblical languages is often used as a double-check for modern Bibles.
+However, its faithfulness to scripture from the original Biblical languages is often used as a double-check for modern Bibles.
 I use it as an additional reference, not as the final word on correct translation, because I've seen many instances where the KJV does not translate God's original words correctly.

 However, this rewording often misinterprets God's original words.
-Understanding Scripture correctly requires a reliable translation that keeps as much error out of the result as possible, so translations like The Message, New Living Translation, and New Life Version should not be used for serious study.
-At most, they should be used for young children (pre-teen) because they are easy to read, but if they are used for that the children should be taught the translations are not God's actual Words and they should be given better Bibles when they've matured.
+Understanding scripture correctly requires a reliable translation that keeps as much error out of the result as possible, so translations like The Message, New Living Translation, and New Life Version should not be used for serious study.
+At most, they should be used for young children (pre-teen) because they are easy to read, but if they are used for that the children should be taught the translations are not God's actual words and they should be given better Bibles when they've matured.
 I don't suggest using any Bibles with questionable translation even for children, but instead read to them and let them study good translations from the start, so their thinking is not so influenced by bad translation or interpretation.

 If you can only afford one Bible, I would recommend a Reference Bible because the academic notes included with them are invaluable for understanding scripture better (I suggest the NIV Study Bible, as I said).
 Most people have not studied the historical and cultural context of Biblical times, so the extra meaning in these details can give understanding that helps ward off errors of interpretation.

 In addition, to further avoid errors of interpretation, we also need to reference the original language manuscripts and dictionaries, such as Strong's Concordance, because there can be meaning in the original languages that was lost in translation.